Victor Bockarie Foh

-An experienced career politician, Victor Foh has been a loyal member of the All People's Congress political party since 1970.
+A career politician, Victor Foh has been a member of the All People's Congress political party since 1970.
 He is a member of the APC Advisory Council, which is made up of the most senior members of the APC party.
 From 1970 to 1982, Victor Foh served as District Officer in Bonthe, Koinadugu, Bo, Kambia, Kenema and Kono District under the presidency of Siaka Stevens.
 Victor Foh has held prominent government positions under all three Sierra Leone"s president from the APC party of Siaka Stevens, Joseph Saidu Momoh, and Ernest Bai Koroma.
 In 1980, Victor Foh was awarded the National Honour of Member of the Order of the Rokel (M.R) award by President Siaka Stevens.